 Recommendation

-After years of being loyal to one of the big brands and their very functional 2-in-1 running shorts, in 2021 I swapped over to the Ron Hill Life 7-inch Twin Short.
-They are so lightweight, that I always have to check that I have them on.
-As a sustainably conscious company, Ron Hill has created these shorts with at least 30% recycled polyester.
-They are a Fair Wear Leader, adhering to specific ethical manufacturing practices.
-The shorts are very comfortable, with reflective stripes, a zipped back pocket and a long thigh-compression material that is both warm and smooth to the touch.
-The only negative is that the zipped pocket is not big enough for my smartphone, but I always use my Original SPIbelt anyway so it wasn’t a deal-breaker for me.
-Like most clothing items around the world, they are made in China.
+After years of loyalty to a major brand and its reliable 2-in-1 running shorts, I switched to the Ron Hill Life 7-inch Twin Short in 2021.
+These shorts are incredibly lightweight, so I often have to double-check I’m wearing them.
+Ron Hill, a sustainability-focused company, crafted these shorts with at least 30% recycled polyester.
+As a Fair Wear Leader, they adhere to strict ethical manufacturing practices.
+The shorts are exceptionally comfortable, featuring reflective stripes, a zippered back pocket, and long thigh-compression material that is warm and smooth.
+The only drawback is that the zippered pocket isn’t large enough for my smartphone, but I always use my SPIbelt Distance PRO, so it wasn’t a deal-breaker.
+Like most clothing items globally, they are made in China.

 Pros